 5. CONCLUSION

 This study will be useful for the production of leafy biomass which can be a source of several medicinal or biochemical compounds.
-Considering the low cost of cultivation along with fast growth this should be very well promoted as a leafy vegetable with 30 days span during the Kharif and the leaves can be utilized for the production of some processed products like herbal tea, tablets etc. JRO 524 recorded high biomass yield along with high content of vItamin A (6950 IU approximately 40 % of carrot) can serve as a cheap source of Vitamin A in the northeast provinces where it can be successfully taken as a vegetable.
+Considering the low cost of cultivation along with fast growth this should be very well promoted as a leafy vegetable with 30 days span during the Kharif and the leaves can be utilized for the production of some processed products like herbal tea, tablets etc. The jute cariety JRO 524 recorded high biomass yield along with high content of vitamin A (6950 IU approximately 40 % of carrot) can serve as a cheap source of vitamin A in the northeast provinces where it can be successfully taken as a vegetable.
 Vitamin A may vary from 6300 IU in spinach, 17000 in carrot, which is even more in pumpkin up to 43500 as reported in moschata variety Baianinha., Vitamin A requirement is 900 mcg for adult men to 700 mcg for adult women (B carotene 1IU =0.05 mcg RAE), Jute as potherb can be successfully recommended for use to fulfill the nutritional requirement.

 Vitamin A – Absorption study: Generally eating vegetables that are high in carotenoids with some amount of fat has been shown to increase both the absorption and synthesis of vitamin A [16].
 Many factors affect the absorption of dietary carotenoids and its convertion to vitamin A, including body composition, age, smoking, medications and genetic variation [17].
 Also s 50% of individuals in some populations may have a low response to as beta-carotene and other carotenoids, [18].
 In that context researchers are looking into how genetic variability impacts the conversion of carotenoids into vitamin A [19].
 However, still, the amount of provitamin A carotenoids that is optimal for a low responder who relies exclusively on carotenoids is not known but choosing a generous amount of foods that contain beta-carotene and another provitamin A carotenoids may lead to greater absorption and more conversion in low-responders [20].
 Until more is known, best advice is to meet the intake recommendations for provitamin A carotenoids by eating generous amounts of vegetables, leafy green carrots, sweet potatoes, bright orange, and winter squashes.